Stourport Camera Club Competition Rules

 -

-The maximum size of digital images is 1400 px horizontal by 1050 px vertical and in JPEG format.
+The maximum size of digital images is 1600 px horizontal by 1200 px vertical and in JPEG format, sRGB colour space.

 -

-There are no restrictions on the size of printed images but they must be mounted on a board of maximum size 20” by 16” (500 mm by 400 mm).
+There are no restrictions on the size of printed image but they must be mounted on a board of size 20” by 16” (500 mm by 400 mm).
 Commercial printing is allowed provided that the image was not manipulated during the commercial printing process.

 Eligibility rules